cloudinary-devs/cloudinary-face-rekognition/README.md

 #### Configuring API Gateway
 Cloudinary integrates with Amazon Rekognition through the Amazon API Gateway.
 Follow these steps:

-1. In the API Gateway console, import the Swagger file from [Github](https://github.com/cloudinary-devs/cloudinary-face-rekognition/api/rekog_api.yaml) to set up your API by following this [procedure](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-import-api.html).
+1. In the API Gateway console, import the Swagger file `api/rekog_api.yaml` to set up your API by following this [procedure](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-import-api.html).

 2. Associate the Lambda function created in step 1 with your API, like this: